 And the Giro and Mavic are nimble, all-performance athletic shoes that are designed with cross-training in mind.

 The Mavic Ergo Fit 3D Ortholite insole is designed for superior arch support and density, giving it the edge over its competitors.
-But the Shimano, which is designed for triathlons, has a fiberglass insole capable of handling multiple activity transitions.
+But the Shimano, for triathlons, has a fiberglass insole capable of handling multiple activity transitions.

 If you are an avid cyclist and are looking for a high-performance shoe, then the Pearl iZUMi Road Race IV is a nice introduction to their suite of high-level models.
-It blends cutting-edge technology with a clever design and has an assortment of features that are specialized in top grade cycling shoes.
-But this model isn’t designed to last -- and ultimately will be replaced.
+It blends cutting-edge technology with a clever design and has an assortment of features that have specialized in top-grade cycling shoes.

 So why buy it?
 For experience.
 As a new, competitive cyclist, you’ll benefit from the opportunity to test out which features work best for you in the Pearl iZUMi, such as adjustments, ventilation, comfort, or performance, before you graduate to a higher-grade shoe.